France's Total plans growth along U.S. Gulf Coast in petrochemicals

 The new ethane cracker will cost $1.7 billion by the time it begins production in 2020.

-The ethane cracker will produce ethane from feedstock supplied by the Port Arthur refinery and other sources and send it to the 400,000 ton per year ethylene plant in Bayport, Texas, where Total wants to add a further 625,000 tons per year in capacity, Gerondeau said.
+The ethane cracker will produce ethylene from U.S. feedstock and send it to the 400,000 ton per year polyethylene plant in Bayport, Texas.

+Total wants to add a further 625,000 tons per year in capacity to the Bayport plant, Gerondeau said.

 “We are in the final approval process of that expansion,” he said.